 For certified agricultural products from global supply chains, customers assume that farmers’ and plantation workers’ food supply is secure.
 The bioeconomy strategies of the EU and the Federal Government pledge to consider the primacy of food security.
 To date, no criteria or monitoring tools have been used for sustainability certification.
 The so-called Food Security Standard (FSS) closes this gap and contributes to making global supply chains more inclusive and sustainable.
 It includes practicable criteria and tools for checking compliance with the right to food at local level.
 The FSS can be integrated into existing certification systems.
 The FSS team will explain the project and briefly introduce the tools.
 The FSS has already been used in Asia, Africa and Latin America within various certification systems.
 It has been tested on various cultivation systems (plantations, small farmers) and agricultural products (oil palms, sugar cane, cotton, coffee).
 Representatives of companies and certification standards as well as auditors will share their experience.
 Building on this, the opportunities and stumbling blocks for introducing the FSS will be discussed with the audience.

-The tropics face many socio-economic and environmental challenges but it is also rich in opportunities.
-At the same time, tropical economies have grown 20 % faster over the past 30 years than the rest of the world.
-By 2050, more than half of the global population will live in this region which will also have the youngest population.
-As the population grows, so will the pressure on natural resources.
+The tropics face many socio-economic and environmental challenges but are also rife with opportunities.
+Tropical economies have grown 20 percent faster over the past 30 years than the rest of the world.
+By 2050, more than half of the world’s population will live in this region, which will also have the youngest population.
+As the population rises, so will the pressure on natural resources.

-A sustainable intensification of agriculture, coupled with inclusive and efficient value chains, is particularly needed in the tropics, and innovation is key to make that happen.
+Sustainable intensification of agriculture, coupled with inclusive and efficient value chains, is particularly needed in the tropics, and innovation is key to make that happen.
 Adequate national agricultural policies must be in place that consider innovations and trade.
-This is the only way to turn this trend into a huge “demographic dividend” and lift people depending on tropical agriculture out of poverty.
+This is the only way to turn this trend into a huge “demographic dividend” and lift people depending on agriculture in tropical nations out of poverty.

-The panel will focus on agricultural innovation and trade policies in the tropics.
-It will incorporate views of farmers (from both OECD countries and developing countries), governments’ perspective on the issue, as well as the role of the Tropical Agriculture Platform (TAP) and other partners, such as GIZ, on supporting innovations in trade and market development.
+The expert panel will focus on agricultural innovation and its role in supporting inclusive, sustainable and safe value chains in the tropics.
+It will incorporate the views of different stakeholders, including young farmers and governments and cover, inter alia, the role of the Tropical Agriculture Platform and of partners, such as GIZ, in supporting innovation along tropical agricultural value chains.

 Latin America and Brazil in particular are increasingly making headlines with the EU-Mercosur agreement, the Amazon forest and agribusiness in general.
 Other countries in the region are also affected.
 At the expert panel we would like to introduce the status quo with figures and data on agribusiness in Latin America and the current status of small and medium-sized agricultural enterprises or crop areas, and we would like to discuss how small enterprises can be integrated in international trade and what contribution they make to sustainability and the protection of existing ecosystems.
 The international marketing campaigns of Peru, for example, have helped its special foods and regional cuisine conquer the world market.
 Products such as quinoa or limes for ceviche are now well known, which was still unthinkable a few years ago.
 How is the balancing act between these “niche” products, vegan and organic products developing in comparison to commodities such as coffee, soy, orange juice, meat (poultry, pork and beef)?
 A presentation on the cultivation of “energy” crops is also worth mentioning.
 These include sugar cane and maize as potential raw materials for biomass, methane as gas fuel and ethanol.